mikenguyen13/data_analysis/_book/13-imputation.md

 Visualization tools are essential for detecting patterns in missing data.
 Heatmaps and correlation plots can help identify systematic missingness and provide insights into the underlying mechanism.

+Figure \@ref(fig:fig-missing-data-heatmap1) uses `Amelia::missmap` to highlight the location of missing cells across the airquality variables.

 ``` r
 # Example: Visualizing missing data